Film Film Articles

 Licence to Kill is now seen as a precursor to the Daniel Craig era because of the tone.
 Licence to Kill was the most character-driven Bond film since On Her Majesty’s Secret Service because his motivations were so personal.
 Felix Leiter was one of Bond’s friends and the death of Delia (Priscilla Barnes) brought back memories of Tracy’s death.
 Felix mentions Bond was married and he was still hurting.
 Licence to Kill emphasised how close Bond was to Felix and Delia and showed he liked and respected Delia.

 The other reason that drove Bond to take up a mission of vengeance was the American authorities had no willingness to go after Sanchez even though he escaped their custody.
-The Americans suffered from corruption amongst their ranks and Sanchez threatened to shoot down American planes if they don’t back off.
+The Americans suffered from corruption in their ranks and Sanchez threatened to shoot down American planes if they didn’t back off.
 Except for Pam Bouvier (Carey Lowell) and Q (Desmond Llewelyn), Bond was on his own for most of his mission.

 Licence to Kill was aiming to be a topical film.
 The War on Drugs was a major issue in the ‘80s and by the end of the decade there was more entertainment using it for inspiration.
 Lethal Weapon 1 and 2 focused on drug trafficking and Tom Clancy’s Clear and Present Danger showed American intelligence and military going to war with the Columbian cartels.